 Couples may also have joint bank or building society accounts.
 If one dies, the other partner will automatically inherit the whole of the money after it's unfrozen when Probate eventually is granted.

 Property and money that the surviving partner inherits does not count as part of the estate of the person who has died when it is being valued for the intestacy rules.
 It is added to the total estate of the beneficiary, which maybe a problem when that person (the beneficiary) dies as everything may be subject to Inheritance Tax (IHT).
+So their children will get the bill.

 Possibly the worst aspect of not having a Will, maybe that you have no control over where your estate goes.
 Any thoughts of how you would like it distributed simply won't apply.
 You will be in the worst possible position regarding tax liability, and if a property is involved, they may not inherit at all if the property is not protected properly, especially if the cost of care is considered.
+They will have no control whatsoever upon the outcome.

 Also part of the process is to apply for Probate.
 With a Will, the process can take about 6 months to complete.
 Until that time, all monies in the estate are frozen, except the bank may allow a withdrawal to pay for funeral costs (they don't have to).
 Without a Will, Probate can take upto 24 months to complete.
 With monies frozen for this time, how would dependants and loved ones cope?